 Heritage Overlays are one such planning control.
 Heritage Overlays include places of local heritage significance as well as heritage precincts.

-The Victorian Heritage Act 1995 is administered by Heritage Victoria.
+The Heritage Act 2017 is administered by Heritage Victoria.
 It is the Victorian Government’s key cultural heritage legislation.

 The Act identifies and protects heritage places and objects that are of significance to Victoria, including:

 - shipwrecks and relics

 - significant objects.